CEO Frans Muller talks Ahold Delhaize

 Before we praise this 58-year-old Dutchman to death for not delivering the crown jewels free-of-charge to our doorstep via the company's online services Peapod or Bol.com, why should you, dear reader, peruse these lines further?

-Perhaps through an innate sense of politeness at not being able to field share price-sensitive questions, Muller was prepared to talk generically about the strategic issues he faces at the helm of this €63bn-odd behemoth...
+Perhaps to compensate for not being able to field share price-sensitive questions, Muller was prepared to talk generically about the strategic issues he faces at the helm of this €63bn-odd behemoth...

 If you look at the gross synergies of €750m, of which we have reinvested €250 million in our business, we have achieved 100 per cent.
 As regards leaving the underlying operational business unaffected, I'd also give us a 100-per-cent score.